 Ingredients

-Here's an overview of the ingredients you'll need to make cauliflower stuffing.
+Here's an overview of the ingredients needed for this recipe.
 The exact measurements are listed in the recipe card below:

-Fresh cauliflower: Make sure to cut it into bite-size pieces.
-I haven't tried making this recipe with frozen cauliflower, but I suspect that fresh is the way to go.
+- Fresh cauliflower: Make sure to cut it into bite-size pieces.
+I haven't tried making this recipe with frozen cauliflower, but I suspect fresh is the way to go.

-Spices: Dried thyme and dried sage are wonderful in this stuffing and ensure its flavor profile is very close to traditional stuffing.
-Do make sure the spices you use are fresh - a stale spice can easily ruin a dish.
+- To season: Kosher salt, black pepper, dried thyme, and dried sage are wonderful in this stuffing and ensure its flavor profile is very close to traditional stuffing.

-Olive oil spray: I use it to spray the dish halfway through roasting.
-Olive oil is delicious.
-But if you're unsure about cooking with it, you can use avocado oil instead.
-It has a higher smoke point.
+- Olive oil spray: I use it to spray the dish halfway through roasting.

 Variations